TheJP4DProject/Lifestyles_health_disease/README.md

 # Reproducibility

-Each figure can be reproduced using the corresponding figure-specific scripts.
-Common statistical procedures are provided as independent shared scripts to improve transparency and reproducibility.
+Scripts corresponding to the analyses presented in the manuscript are organized by main and Extended Data figures.
+Common statistical procedures are also provided as independent shared scripts to improve transparency and reproducibility.
+The repository provides the analysis code used to generate the quantitative results and figures reported in the manuscript.
+Complete reproduction of analyses requiring individual-level Japanese 4D metadata is not possible from the public repository alone because these data cannot be publicly released under applicable ethical approvals and privacy regulations.
+Access to individual-level metadata is subject to the data-sharing procedures described in the Data availability section.

 ---